exoplatform/exo-documentation/docs/Administration.rst

 Edit space
 -----------

-When you are a member of the group of spaces managers and you click on the edit icon |image309| of a specific space, you are redirected to the configuration page of that space in an another browser tab.
+Users with the "Manage Spaces" permission, can edit space settings by clicking the edit icon |image309| of a specific space. you are redirected to the configuration page of that space in an another browser tab.

 |image310|